Timeline of Events in the Life of Conan Doyle

 1905 – Sir Nigel is published.

 1906 – Louise dies at the age of forty-nine.
-Conan Doyle begins investigation of the George Edalji case.
+Conan Doyle begins the investigation of the George Edalji case.

 1907 – Conan Doyle marries Jean Leckie.